CollectionBuilder/cb-docs/docs/software/git.md

 *Optionally*, set your default command line text editor for use with git (Windows users should have already done this when using the Git installer).
 This editor may pop up inside your terminal window during some command line git operations that require a message (it is not your normal code editor such as VS Code).
-By default it is set to Vim, which [can be very confusing](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/){:target="_blank" rel="noopener"} if unexpected.
+By default it is set to Vim, which [can be very confusing](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/) if unexpected.
 For ease of use, we generally suggest using Nano command line editor:

 ```